Soldier of Fortune (magazine): "Gun for Hire" lawsuits

 During the late 1980s, Soldier of Fortune under Robert K. Brown was sued in civil court several times for having published classified advertisements by private "guns for hire."
 In 1987, Norman Norwood of Arkansas sued SOF magazine because of injuries he suffered during a murder attempt by two men hired via a "Gun for Hire" advertisement in the magazine.
 The magazine settled the lawsuit out of court.

 On February 20, 1985, John Wayne Hearn shot and killed Sandra Black for a $10,000 payment from her husband, Robert Vannoy Black Jr. Black connected with Hearn through a classified advertisement published in Soldier of Fortune, wherein Hearn solicited "high-risk assignments.
 U.S. or overseas."
 In 1989, Sandra Black's son Gary and her mother Marjorie Eimann filed a wrongful-death lawsuit against SOF magazine and its parent publishing company Omega Group Ltd., seeking $21 million in redress of their grievance.
 The jury found the defendants grossly negligent in publishing Hearn's ad for implicit illegal activity (murder) and awarded the plaintiffs $9.5 million in damages.
 In 1990, the United States Court of Appeals for the Fifth Circuit reversed the verdict, saying that the standard of conduct imposed upon the magazine was too high because the advertisement was ambiguously worded.
 Robert Black was executed for his wife's murder in 1992.
 In addition to Sandra Black's murder, John Wayne Hearn was also convicted of carrying out two other contract killings in Florida.
 The victims were Cecil Batie and John Banister, who were killed in January and February 1985 respectively.

 In 1989, four men were convicted of conspiracy to murder in the 1985 contract killing of Richard Braun of Atlanta, Georgia.
 The men involved were Sean Trevor Doutre, Richard Savage, Bruce Gastwirth and John Horton Moore.
 The group were hired through a classified services advertisement published in SOF magazine that read: "GUN FOR HIRE."
 Braun's sons filed a civil lawsuit against the magazine, and a jury found in their favor, awarding them $12.37 million in damages, which the judge later reduced to $4.37 million.
 In 1992, the United States Court of Appeals for the Eleventh Circuit upheld the judgment of the jury, saying "the publisher could recognize the offer of criminal activity as readily as its readers did."
 In 1993, the United States Supreme Court allowed the judgment to stand when it refused to hear the case.
 The magazine subsequently suspended publication of classified advertisements.
 Doutre and Savage were also convicted of the November 1985 murder of Anita Spearman, who was killed near Palm Beach Gardens, Florida.
-Doutre was given a life sentence while Savage received 40 years and later died in 2011.
+Doutre was given a life sentence while Savage received 40 years.
+Savage died in 2011 and Doutre in 2025.

 In 2022, publisher Keating affirmed that under her management, the magazine would not publish such advertisements.